Zane5/Locomotive-fundamentals/README.md

 - Text :

-	Text field, but you can choose the format.
+	Text field, but you can choose the format. 文本，
 	When you add a field :

 	![type text 1](Locomotive-fundamentals/raw/master/images/models_basics_text_1.png)

-	you then have a properties panel which appears by clicking on the arrow on the right part of the line :
+	you then have a properties panel which appears by clicking on the arrow on the right part of the line :属性面板，点击箭头显示

 	![type text 2](Locomotive-fundamentals/raw/master/images/models_basics_text_2.png)